 Chyulu Hills, Kenya

 Kenya’s Chyulu Hills are home to the Maasai people, smallholder farmers and legions of iconic wildlife.
 These hills are also beset by unsustainable land use and deforestation.
 This project is 100 percent owned and managed by local institutions that either own the land or manage conservation and community programs on behalf of landowners.
-The project has protected more than 400,000 hectares (nearly 1 million acres) of forest, planted nearly 9,000 trees and supported sustainable livelihoods for local people.
+The project has protected more than 400,000 hectares (nearly 1 million acres) of land, planted more than 11,000 tree seedlings and supported sustainable livelihoods for local people.

 Alto Mayo, Peru

 Despite its protected status, Peru’s Alto Mayo Protected Forest — an area of Amazonian forest twice the size of New York City — had some of the country's highest deforestation rates.
 To halt this cycle, Conservation International worked with partners — including local communities, corporations and Peru's government — to develop a forest carbon project.
 Now, about 80 percent of the community in the Alto Mayo basin benefits directly from the initiative; since 2008, the program has generated more than 8.4 million metric tons of emissions reductions — the equivalent of taking nearly 150,000 cars off the road each year.

 This carbon project on Colombia’s Caribbean coast is the first to fully measure — and place a monetary value on — the carbon that coastal mangrove forests sequester in their soil, using recently developed methods that we helped to create.
 Cispatá Bay’s 11,000-hectare (27,000-acre) mangrove forest is expected to sequester nearly 1 million metric tons of carbon dioxide over the 30-year lifespan of the project — roughly equivalent to taking 184,000 cars off the road for one year.